-(B) Criteria for Application:
+(B) Criteria For Application:

-- All commercial developments consisting of more than one principal building, mixed-uses, multiple-pad development and/or similar shall be required to meet the zoning requirements for a Commercial Development (CD) Zone or the Travel Development (TD).
+All commercial developments consisting of more than one principal building, mixed-uses, multiple-pad development and/or similar shall be required to meet the zoning requirements for a Commercial Development (CD) Zone or the Travel Development (TD) Zone.
 The CD or TD process and rezoning shall be in conjunction with Preliminary and Final Plat review and approval.
-The design criteria of this section shall be met as part of the subdivision approval. - All industrial developments consisting of more than one principal building, mixed-uses, multiple-pad development and/or similar shall be required to meet the zoning requirements of the Manufacturing Estates (ME) Zone.
-The design criteria of this section shall be met as part of the subdivision approval. - All commercial or industrial developments consisting of one principal building with single or mixed uses in an existing zone shall comply with the design criteria of this section.
-This would include additions and exterior remodeling of existing structures.
+The design criteria of this section shall be met as part of the subdivision approval.

+All industrial developments consisting of more than one principal building, mixed-uses, multiple-pad development and/or similar shall be required to meet the zoning requirements of the Industrial Estates (ME) zone.
+The design criteria of this section shall be met as part of the subdivision approval.